adao74/311_wk7_day1_deployment/README.md

 => git clone this repository, cd into it
 => npm install
+=> Note: Default operating system in Google Cloud Shell Editor is linux, not windows, so remove `win-node-env` from package.json

 Do in Google Cloud Shell editor so don't push to github:
-* Make sure that an `app.yaml` file exists that has at least one line, the runtime (ex. `runtime: nodejs10`).
+* Make sure that an `app.yaml` file exists that has at least one line, the runtime (ex. `runtime: nodejs20`).
 This file has already been created for us in this repo.
 Please go look at it.
 * Add an `environment_variables` section to your `app.yaml` file
 * Find the _instance name_ of your Cloud SQL
   * Navigate to the "Cloud SQL" page in Google Cloud